niclaszll/spotify-listening-party/README.md

 - other music streaming services, such as Apple Music or YouTube
 - more chat features
 - upgrade socket.io to 3.x
-- general bugfixing (linked songs are sometimes buggy, ...)
+- general bugfixing (liked songs are sometimes buggy, ...)